-The fifth example is a website that refers the crawler to a subdomain with a different set of authorized systems.
+This example is a website that refers the crawler to a subdomain with a different set of authorized systems.
 The crawler should take the subdomain as another URL to fetch data from and associate to the subdomain and NOT the parent domain.

-ads.txt file for example.com: greenadexchange.com, 12345, DIRECT, d75815a79 blueadexchange.com, XF436, DIRECT subdomain=divisionone.example.com http://divisionone.example.com/ads.txt ads.txt file for divisionone.example.com: silverssp.com, 5569, DIRECT, f496211 orangeexchange.com, AB345, RESELLER
+ads.txt file for example.com: greenadexchange.com, 12345, DIRECT, d75815a79 blueadexchange.com, XF436, DIRECT subdomain=divisionone.example.com ads.txt file for divisionone.example.com: silverssp.com, 5569, DIRECT, f496211 orangeexchange.com, AB345, RESELLER